QuantLaw/legal-data-clustering/README.md

 ### Run

-Run `./run_example_configs.sh` to preprocess the graphs in multiple configurations, cluster them and map the clusterings over all available years.
+Run `./run_example_configs.sh` to preprocess the graphs in multiple configurations, cluster them, and map the clusterings over all available years.

+The following steps will be executed:

+1. **Preprocessing** Simplify the graphs so that they can serve as input for clustering algorithms.
+2. **Cluster** Perform the clustering with infomap or louvain.
+3. **Cluster Texts** Collect the text for each cluster.
+(This step can only be performed if the text data is available [../legal-networks-data/{us,de}/2_xml].)
+4. **Cluster Evolution Mappings** Map the clusters over time.
+5. **Cluster Evolution Graph** Create a graph with clusters as nodes and edges indicating the dynamics of nodes between snapshots.
+6. **Cluster Inspection** Inspect the content of individual clusters.
+7. **Cluster Evolution Inspection** Inspect the content of cluster families.